AP4012/LightCity/README.md

 ## Getting Started

-To get started with the project, you need to fork it from the following [https://github.com/AP4012/LightCity/fork](project-link).
-The second phase of the project involves implementing the initial game menu, which is a simple CLI menu.
+To get started with the project, you need to fork it

 ### Prerequisites

 The project contains an initial structure and some implemented systems.
 Each team member is responsible for implementing a specific system.
-After completing the system implementations, unit tests should be created for each system to earn extra points.

 ## User Interface